ERO Assistance: (785) 296-2074

 To pay the tax balance due for an extension, use the Kansas Payment Voucher (K-40V) and mark the box indicating an extension payment.
 If taxpayer does not pay the tax due (may be estimated) by the original due date, they will owe interest and penalty on any balance due.

-Driver’s License/Government Issued Photo Identification: This information is not required to file, however, the state of Kansas is requesting additional information in an effort to combat stolen-identity tax fraud.
+Driver’s License/Government Issued Photo Identification - This information is not required to file, however, the state of Kansas is requesting additional information in an effort to combat identity theft-related tax fraud.

 Filing Status Information

 The Kansas filing status must be the same as the Federal filing status.

 Residents: A Kansas resident for income tax purposes is anyone who lives in Kansas, regardless of where they are employed.
 An individual who is away from Kansas for a period of time and has intentions of returning to Kansas is a resident.

 Part-year resident: A taxpayer considered a part-year resident of Kansas if they were a Kansas resident for less than 12 months during the tax year

 Nonresidents: If the taxpayer is not a resident of Kansas but received income from Kansas sources, they must file a Kansas return regardless of the amount of income received from Kansas sources.
 If the employer withheld Kansas taxes from their wages in error, they must also file a Kansas return in order to receive a refund, even though they had no income from Kansas sources.
 A letter from the employer on company letterhead and signed by an authorized company official explaining the error must accompany their return.
 The letter must state the amount of wages and withholding applicable to Kansas.

 Military Personnel/Military Spouses